 Best for Plant-Based Diets: Plant-Based Meal Prep

-Whether or not you’re a vegetarian or vegan, eating more plant-based meals can be beneficial for your health, wallet, and the environment.
-But eating well doesn’t mean you have to sacrifice a thing.
+Whether you're interested in plant-based meals because you are vegetarian or vegan or you simply want to eat less meat, it doesn’t mean you have to sacrifice tasty food.
 Recipes like Salted Caramel Oatmeal, Lentil and Black Bean Nachos, and Fettuccine Alfredo will ensure you’re not sacrificing cravable, satisfying favorites.

 This book of over 60 recipes covers breakfasts, mains, snacks, and desserts, as well as labeled recipes that are soy-free, grain-free, and paleo-friendly, for those following more specific diets.
 Nutritional information is provided for every recipe, and a helpful introduction covers the benefits of plant-based eating, basic plant-based definitions and tips, a pantry and equipment checklist, and plenty more.

 Best Gluten-Free: Cook Once, Eat All Week

 For those following gluten-free diets, rest assured you too can meal prep efficiently thanks to this popular cookbook.
 A comprehensive collection of 26 weeks of meals (including mouthwatering White Chicken Chili, Twice-Baked Loaded Butternut Squash, and Chicken Marsala Casserole) will ensure you have plenty of recipes to choose from so meals will never get redundant.
 A thorough introduction section explains the meal prep methodology, as well as storage best practices, pantry stocking tips, ingredient swap ideas, and more.

 Best for the Keto Diet: Keto Meal Prep Cookbook For Beginners